sztupy/kossuth-map/README.md

 The best you can do is 13km in Wales, and 11.8km in England (excluding Lundi Isle where it's 26km).

+On average, if you are in a random place in Great Britain, it's likely you will be within 15km of a Distillery

 Large resolution map:
 ![GB Pubs](https://raw.githubusercontent.com/sztupy/kossuth-map/master/images/gb_pubs.jpg)